saucelabs/sauce-docs/docs/mobile-apps/automated-testing/ipa-files.md

 |`com.apple.developer.siri` | `<true/>` |
 |`com.apple.developer.pass-type-identifiers` | `<array>`<br/>&nbsp;&nbsp;   `<string>XXXXXXXXXX.*</string>`<br/>`</array>` |

+### Private Devices

-On Sauce Labs private devices, you may choose to resign using your own provisioning profile, in which case, we support all entitlements in:
+If your organization requires specific entitlements, Sauce Labs gives you the option to [disable resigning](/dev/test-configuration-options/#resigningenabled) for devices in your private pool.
+When resigning is disabled, you may sign your app using your own provisioning profile, which can include any entitlements in:

 *  `com.apple.developer.associated-domains`
 *  `com.apple.security.application-groups`